kajinic/DTUR101/README.md

 **Location**

--   Ly202-R8107-LIFE 12.30pm - 3pm
+-   Ly202-R8107-LIFE (12.00 - 15.00)

+Note the change in time!
 I hope you got at feeling for just how powerful `R` is at the last sessions.
 Based on the 'The Very Basics' book chapter you read, we will resolve any basic issues you may have and then go to working with function in `R`.
 Then we will turn to data visualisation using `ggplot` and the `mtcars` data set.

 **Class Curriculum**